freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid/reduce-repetition-using-the-repeat-function.md

 ---

 ## Description

 <section id='description'>

-When you used <code>grid-template-columns</code> and <code>grid-template-rows</code> to define the structure of a grid, you entered a value for each row or column you created.
+When you used `grid-template-columns` and `grid-template-rows` to define the structure of a grid, you entered a value for each row or column you created.

 Let's say you want a grid with 100 rows of the same height.
 It isn't very practical to insert 100 values individually.
-Fortunately, there's a better way - by using the <code>repeat</code> function to specify the number of times you want your column or row to be repeated, followed by a comma and the value you want to repeat.
+Fortunately, there's a better way - by using the `repeat` function to specify the number of times you want your column or row to be repeated, followed by a comma and the value you want to repeat.

 Here's an example that would create the 100 row grid, each row at 50px tall.

 ```css